strapi/strapi/docs/docs/docs/01-core/database/02-transactions.md

 ## When not to use transactions

-Transactions should not be used for small or simple sets of operations since it can result in performance penalties.
+Transactions should not be used for operations that are not dependent on each other since it can result in performance penalties.

 ## Potential problems of transactions